ArsonAssassin/DSAP/README.md

 # How it works
 * Each loose item on the ground is a "location" or "check", and can contain any item from the multiworld.
 * Keys and progression items (e.g. Lordvessel) will be randomized into the item pool.
-* Other items (consumables, souls, unique items, equipemnt) will also be randomized into the item pool.
+* Other items (consumables, souls, unique items, equipment) will also be randomized into the item pool.
 * Undead Asylum is not randomized.
 This is intended behavior so as to not put the player into BK mode immediately.

 # Artificial logic